gbattra/CS5330/P3/report03.md

 **Note**: this step assumes that only one object is present in the image.
 If there are multiple objects, whichever object is labeled as region 1 will be labeled.

 ## Classify
 This step classifies an image by computing its features and finding the closest matching feature set from the datafiles in the `labels/` directory.
 Press `c` to classify objects.
-It uses the following equation to compute the distances:
+It uses the following equation to compute the distances (where `Feature_A` is a feature from the image to classify and `Feature_B` is that same feature from a labeled sample in the database):
 ```
 float distance = 1 - (min(feature_A, feature_B) / max(feature_A, feature_B))
 ```